All Episodes

 I mean, a lot of the mental health issues associated with having a thousand years worth of first cousin after first cousin after first cousin, right?

-This is this is exponential, right?
+This is exponential, right?

 I mean, it's layered.

-And that I mean that leads to all sorts of problems.
+And that, I mean, that leads to all sorts of problems.

-I think that's a very good point, and we do need to somehow address it.
+And we do need to somehow address it.

-But the the question is how if we if none of our people in power are willing to have the conversation, and any time we bring it up as civilians, we're uh you know classed as bigots and xenophobes and racists, how do we get to a point where we can even you know measure if it's a thing?
+If none of our people in power are willing to have the conversation and anytime we bring it up as civilians, we're classed as bigots and xenophobes and racists.

 Yeah.